raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 ## Controlling Output Format

-The output format (clock, colour format, sync polarity, enable) can be controlled with a magic number (unsigned integer) passed to the `dpi_output_format` parameter in config.txt created from the following fields:
+The output format (clock, colour format, sync polarity, enable) can be controlled with a magic number (unsigned integer or hex value prefixed with 0x) passed to the `dpi_output_format` parameter in config.txt created from the following fields:

 ```
 output_format          = (dpi_output_format >>  0) & 0xf;